AndrewEffendi/Packet-Sniffer/README.md

 - Python 3.x
 - Flask
-- Access to raw socket privileges (may require running with administrator/root privileges)
+- Access to raw socket privileges (may require running with administrator/root privileges or use `sudo`)

 ## Installation